-Did you know that in Michigan, some medical devices may also use drugs?
+Did you know that in Detroit, MI, some medical devices may also use drugs?
 This means that some devices which employ drugs are commonly referred to as combination products.

 In the State of Michigan, defective medical device cases can be quite complex and stressful because the laws are complicated.
 Michigan state laws make it seem almost impossible to bring legal action against the manufacturers of defective medical devices or drugs.

 In fact, you can only bring a product liability case against a manufacturer if you have concrete proof that the product was unsafe for use at the time it left the manufacturer’s possession.
 This implies that you would need to prove that there were either manufacturing or design errors.

 Not just that, you would have to compare alternative and fully functional designs or products to the device in your case.
 These designs or products must aim to fix the same health problem that the manufacturer’s product was meant to correct.

 The court may also require evidence that the product manufacturer did indeed hide certain pertinent information that would have prevented the FDA from approving the device if the FDA had that information beforehand.